 Monitor patients for resedation and repeat antidote dose if necessary.

 An opioid is any synthetic or natural agent that stimulates opioid receptors and produces opium-like effects.
 Opiates are opioids naturally derived from the opium poppy, Papaver somniferum , and include morphine and codeine.
 Opioids are used in the treatment of pain but are often sold illicitly and abused for their euphoric effects.
-An overdose occurs when larger quantities than physically tolerated are taken, resulting in CNS and respiratory depression, miosis, and apnea, which can be fatal if not treated rapidly.
+An overdose occurs when larger quantities than physically tolerated are taken, resulting in central nervous system (CNS) and respiratory depression, miosis, and apnea, which can be fatal if not treated rapidly.

 Consultant Physician and Clinical Toxicologist